dhruv4nov4/airbnb-dhruv/README.md

 The checkout process supports multiple payment methods, including PayPal, Google Pay, Visa, American Express, and Mastercard, ensuring a seamless and secure payment experience.

-In your project directory, you can execute the following scripts:
+In project directory, you can execute the following scripts:

 ### Development
 - **`npm start`**